sudo-nymd/text-parser/README.md

-# @SUDO-NYMD/TEXT-PARSER
+# TEXT-PARSER

-A simple, yet flexible, library for making sense out of text.
+A simple, yet flexible library for extracting specialized tokens out of text.

 # Getting Started